EmperorOfCatkind/githowto/homework20-KyryloAleksandrov/README.md

-Homework 18 by Kyrylo Aleksandrov
+Homework 20 by Kyrylo Aleksandrov

-YouTube test suite using Playwright, reworked it according to comments.
-Sometimes it still doesn't press Accept All or click at sidebar when it's already opened.
-I don't know why, can't catch the timing.
-Tried with openSideBar() method, but it still flaky.
+Testing Wikipedia.org using Cucmber and Playwright Browser